LLNL/scr/doc/rst/users/integration.rst

 Additionally, the application can rely on SCR to track the latest checkpoint, so the logic to track the latest checkpoint is removed in change #9.

-Between the call to :code:`SCR_Start_checkpoint()` and :code:`SCR_Complete_checkpoint()`, the application must register each of its checkpoint files by calling :code:`SCR_Route_file()` as shown in change #7.
+Between the call to :code:`SCR_Start_output()` and :code:`SCR_Complete_output()`, the application must register each of its checkpoint files by calling :code:`SCR_Route_file()` as shown in change #7.
+As input, the process may provide either an absolute or relative path to its checkpoint file.
+If given a relative path, SCR internally prepends the current working directory to the path when :code:`SCR_Route_file()` is called.
+In either case, the fully resolved path must be located somewhere within the prefix directory.
+If SCR copies the file to the parallel file system, it writes the file to this path.
-SCR "routes" the file by replacing any leading directory on the file name with a path that points to another directory in which SCR caches data for the checkpoint.
+When storing the file in cache, SCR "routes" the file by replacing any leading directory on the file name with a path that points to a cache directory.
+SCR returns this routed path as output.
 As shown in change #8,
 the application must use the exact string returned by :code:`SCR_Route_file()` to open its checkpoint file.

-Also note how the application can call :code:`SCR_Should_exit` after a checkpoint to determine whether it is time to stop shown in change #11.
+Also note how the application can call :code:`SCR_Should_exit` after a checkpoint to determine whether it is time to stop as shown in change #11.
 This is important so that an application stops with sufficient time remaining to copy datasets from cache to the parallel file system before the allocation expires.